gardener/garden-setup/README.md

     This will create a kubeconfig that uses basic auth.
 It will be created at the path specified in your `acre.yaml` file.

-1. Open a second terminal window and make sure that your `KUBECONFIG` environment variable is set:

-    ```bash
-    export KUBECONFIG=<path to your kubeconfig file>
-    ```

-1. In the new terminal window, enter the following command to watch the progress of the Gardener installation:
+1. Open a second terminal window and enter the following command to watch the progress of the Gardener installation:

     ```bash
     watch -d kubectl -n garden get pods,ingress,sts,svc